June 1st 2018

 The results of the consumer trials were impressive - most notably among those considering non-invasive treatments such as Botox.
 After trialling the product for two months, 73 per cent of the women who were considering the treatment said that they were less likely to consider having it in the future.
 Of those who had already had it done, 80 per cent said the serum gave them better results than they thought possible from skincare and 73 per cent said they would even delay their next treatment.

 The serum's designed to be applied directly to more stubborn lines and wrinkles (rather than all-over) and can be used in conjunction with other serums and moisturisers - including retinol, as pointed out by No7’s Scientific Advisor, Dr Mike Bell, at the launch event we went to.
 He explained that while retinol is great for cell turnover and renewal, the new serum serves as a more wrinkle-specific specialised treatment.
 It’s also less likely to cause irritation in the same way that certain retinol products can.

 In terms of how soon you can expect to see results, women in the trials saw reductions in lines and wrinkles on the forehead and around the eyes after just one week.
 After two weeks, they saw improvements to lines across the forehead, crow’s feet, lips, between the brows, under the eyes and the nasolabial folds.
 This was largely down to the large amounts of hydration it provides though.
 Its reparative capabilities are likely to come into effect after 12 weeks - it's here where the ‘5 years off’ claim will most visibly be seen.

-We’ll be putting the serum to a 12-week challenge to see if it delivers.
-If it does, it could be the ‘tweakment’ in a bottle that raises the bar.
+This could be the high street ‘tweakment’ in a bottle that raises the bar.